pjworrall/GPG44-45/README.md

 This relates to monitoring the use of a Credential.

 **1**
-Transactions attributed to a Credential, identified by a public key, can be seen on the blockchain so they can be monitored.
+- Transactions attributed to a Credential, identified by a public key, can be seen on the blockchain so they can be monitored.
 It is also possible to monitor transaction as they are queued for processing.

-An Authentication Provider cannot revoke a private public key Credential.
+- An Authentication Provider cannot revoke a private public key Credential.
 The Credential would have to be removed from an access list on an application itself.
 Eg with a smart contract.

+**2**
+- there is no authentication behaviour, such as repated login attempts on a conventional system, with blockchain
+- ditto

+**3**
+- a new HMG service would be required to report compromised public key Credentials but that could be easily implemented with a smart contract containing a black list on the blockchain.